 Data for the plan was collected by surveying the entire staff with all of the standards listed in the data collection plus additional perception questions.
-School leadership team then took this data to establish ratings on each standard first in small groups and then as the whole team.
-After ratings were established the leadership team was split into 4 groups and tasked with looking at the highs and lows to propose potential school improvement targets.
-School leadership team collaboratively decided on the SIP goals.
+School leadership team analyzed data to establish ratings on each standard first in small groups and then as the whole team.